Over 20 years in the local community...

 For potability and nitrate testing please come in or call for instructions on how to take the test and the schedule of pickup days as these tests must go to the lab.
 You will also need to pick up a sterile lab test bottle from us.
 Instructions for the lab test procedure can also be downloaded from our resources page here.

-For water treatment questions or scheduling please email
+For water treatment questions or scheduling please contact Clinton at:

 travis@fisherssupply.com